statalasso/statalasso.github.io/installation.md

 	ssc install pdslasso

-Alternatively you can download the packages via our website:
+Alternatively you can download **pdslasso** via our website:

 	net install pdslasso, from("https://raw.githubusercontent.com/statalasso/pdslasso/master pdslasso_v11/")

 Note that **pdslasso** requires **lassopack** to be installed.

-The latest stable version of **lassopack** (v1.3) is currently only available via github:
+The latest stable version of **lassopack** (v1.3.1, 16th October 2019) is currently only available via github:

-	net install lassopack, from("https://raw.githubusercontent.com/statalasso/lassopack/master/lassopack_v13/")
+	net install lassopack, from("https://raw.githubusercontent.com/statalasso/lassopack/master/lassopack_v131/")

 Add `replace` to overwrite existing versions of the packages.